JKIM829/School-Projects/Node.js Chat Server/README.md

 * [Chat Server](http://ec2-174-129-86-112.compute-1.amazonaws.com:3456/Home.html)
 * [Full Assignment Description](https://classes.engineering.wustl.edu/cse330/index.php/Module_6)

+### Description of Project ###

+I created a multi-room chat server using Node.JS and Socket.IO.
+This chat service contains a main lobby where users sign on with a nickname and can communicate with each other.
+Users may also create chat rooms for other to join.
+The entire app is displayed on a single webpage, listing the room you are in, all available rooms, and the users in the current room.

+In addition, users can create private rooms, kick users out of the private rooms, and send private messages to single users.

 ### File Structure ###

 * In my server, I set up a directory parallel to public_html called Mod6.
 In that directory, I have 2 folders **node_modules** and  **static** , and one js file called *static_server.js*, which I run to get the website working.
 Inside **static** are the files that run on the website